 District D Mr. Chris Costa, Assistant Princiapl, Joseph Case HS (Swansea) Mr. William Tilden, Athletic Director, Old Rochester Regional HS (Mattapoisett)

-Mr. William Evans, Principal, North Brookfield HS Mr. Tim Johnson, Assistant Principal, Hopedale High School Mr. Ben Benoit, Athletic Director, Parker Charter Essential School(Devens) Mr. Mike McCaffrey, Athletic Director, Groton-Dunstable Regional High School
+Mr. Jeff Lizotte, Assistant Principal, Shrewsbury HS Mr. Tim Johnson, Assistant Principal, Hopedale High School Mr. Ben Benoit, Athletic Director, Parker Charter Essential School(Devens) Mr. Mike McCaffrey, Athletic Director, Groton-Dunstable Regional High School

-District F Ms. Gina Johnson, Athletic Director, Pioneer Valley Regional School (Northfield) Mr. John Goda, Athletic Director, Holyoke Catholic High School
+District F Ms. Gina Johnson, Athletic Director, Pioneer Valley Regional School (Northfield) Mr. John Goda, Athletic Director, Pope Francis High School

-District G Mr. Jeremiah Ames, Assistant Principal, Hoosac Valley HS (Cheshire) Mr. Keith Thomson, Athletic Director, Lee Middle/High School
+District G Mr. Jake Schultz, Assistant Principal, Mount Greylock Reg.
+H.S.
+(Williamstown) Mr. Keith Thomson, Athletic Director, Lee Middle/High School

-District H Mr. Joseph Stuart, Athletic Director, Cristo Rey Boston (Dorchester) Ms. Kristen McGill, Assistant A.D., Notre Dame Academy (Hingham)
+District H Mr. Mike Nicholson, Assistant Principal, Xaverian Brothers HS (Westwood) Mr. Joseph Stuart, Athletic Director, Cristo Rey Boston (Dorchester)

 Coaches' Representatives Mr. James Hoar Mr. Frank Mooney

 MASS Mr. Christopher Malone

 At-Large Ms. Amanda Alpert Ms. Elizabeth Haygood Mr. Joseph LeMar Mr. Garcia Dalzon

 July 18, 2018 - Sub-Committee Only - 9:00am